pgRouting/workshop/docs/chapters/topology.rst

 Load network data
 -------------------------------------------------------------------------------------------------------------

 At first we will load a database dump from the workshop ``data`` directory.
-This directory contains a compressed file with database dumps as well as a smaller network data of Barcelona downtown.
+This directory contains a compressed file with database dumps as well as a smaller network data of Denver downtown.
 If you haven't uncompressed the data yet, extract the file by

 .. code-block:: bash

 	cd ~/Desktop/pgrouting-workshop/
 	tar -xvzf data.tar.gz

 The following command will import the database dump.
 It will add PostGIS and pgRouting functions to a database, in the same way as decribed in the previous chapter.
-It will also load the Barcelona sample data with a minimum number of attributes, which you will usually find in any network data:
+It will also load the Denver sample data with a minimum number of attributes, which you will usually find in any network data:

 .. code-block:: bash

-	# Create a database
+	# Optional: Drop database
-	createdb -U postgres pgrouting-workshop
+	dropdb -U postgres pgrouting-workshop

 	# Load database dump file
-	psql -U postgres -d pgrouting-workshop \
+	psql -U postgres -f ~/Desktop/pgrouting-workshop/data/sampledata_notopo.sql
-			-f ~/Desktop/pgrouting-workshop/data/sampledata_notopo.sql

 Let's see wich tables have been created: